top of page

 • changes in eyelid position.

 She received next to no guidance at all during this period, and early warning signs were dismissed.
-Fortunately, her overseas surgeon was willing to revise the surgery, but she still had to travel back across countries for the correction.
+While her overseas surgeon was willing to revise the ectropion, she still had to travel back across countries for the correction.
+Unfortunately, not long after the revision, the ectropion recurred again.

-This illustrates that even “safer” approaches are not risk-free, especially without structured follow-up.
+This illustrates that no one approach is risk-free, especially without structured follow-up.

 Lesson from Case 3